 In order to streamline the data collection process and ensure a fair competition, all APR data from HMIS or a comparable database will be treated as final and authoritative.
 Projects may use their Supplemental Questions and Oral Interviews to explain the context for their data, but not to suggest that some other data would be more appropriate.
 For example, suppose a project’s APR shows that it only filled 60 out of its 100 beds.
 The project would be allowed to explain why it was difficult to fill those beds, but the project would not be allowed to argue that the true number of beds filled was really closer to 75 out of 100 beds.
 The data in the final APR that is sent to the Panel is binding on both the projects and the Panel.

 Because the APR is treated as authoritative, the CoC’s technical assistance provider will work with all applicants to help them clean and verify their APR data in advance of the competition.
-In June 2023, all projects will receive an APR report from the HMIS Administrator and TA provider.
+In May or June 2024, all projects will receive an APR report from the HMIS Administrator and TA provider.
 Projects can also generate an unlimited number of APRs for themselves, at any time, using the Reports screen of the Homeless Management Information System (HMIS) or comparable database.
 The HMIS Administrator will help demonstrate how to do this upon request.
 Ultimately, it is each project’s responsibility to read their APRs, confirm that the data is correct, and fix any incorrect data by making the appropriate changes in HMIS by the competition deadline.

 Note that APRs are only used for renewal housing project applications that have a full 12 months of data during the competition period (see the next section, below).
 New projects, projects with less than 12 months of data, coordinated entry projects, and HMIS projects do not use APRs as part of the competition.